 The writer used a qualitative method in this research.
 In this case, narrative inquiry is a research method that is categorized into the type of qualitative research.
-While Barkhuizen & Consoli (2021, p.3) pointed out that "To me, narrative inquiry entails dealing with stories."
+While Barkhuizen & Consoli (2021, p.3) point out that "To me, narrative inquiry entails dealing with stories."
 Thus, Narrative inquiry is the method of obtaining information for the goal of study through storytelling.
 After that, the writer creates a narrative about the event.
-Barkhuizen et al. (2014, p.3) stated that storytelling and research are combined in narrative inquiry, which uses stories as research data or as a tool for data analysis and presentation of findings. meanwhile, a narrative inquiry was used since the purpose of this research is the teacher's experience in applying the rotal Physical Response method for teaching young learners.
+Barkhuizen et al. (2014, p.3) state that storytelling and research are mixed in narrative inquiry using stories as research data or as a medium for data analysis and revealing findings.
+In contrast, a narrative inquiry was used since the purpose of this research is the teacher's experience in applying the Total Physical Response method for teaching young learners.

-In this case, the writer used the purposive sampling technique.
-Purposive sampling is different from convenience sampling in that researchers do not simply study whoever is available but rather use their judgment to select a sample that they believe, will provide the data they need (Hellen et.al 2012, p.100).
+This study used the purposive sampling technique which is different from convenience sampling in that researchers do not simply analyze those who are ready but rather use their opinion to pick up a sample, that they believe, will provide the data they need.
 Therefore, the getting of information from the informant would be stopped if the researcher considered the information was enough.
 The sample of the present study was an English teacher and students of Cemara Literacy Community Kampung KB Lembur Idaman Dusun Cidewa.
-Therefore, the researcher chooses the participants because they meet the criteria for the needs of this study.
+Therefore, the researcher chooses the participants consisting of 19 female and 6 male elementary school students because they meet the criteria for the needs of this study.
 The choice of the students is based on their ability and the recommendation that the English teacher made.
-Further, used the Total Physical Response (TPR) as a method of teaching English to young learners.
+Further, the Total Physical Response (TPR) as a method of teaching English to young learners was implemented.

 The writer constructed the research instruments consisting of the observation and the interview.
 The first instrument was an observation conducted by the writer to observe teacher interactions using Total Physical Response (TPR) as a method of teaching English to young learners.
-According to Cresswell (2012, p.213) observation is the process of gathering open-ended, firsthand information by observing people and places at a research site.
+According to Cresswell (2012, p.213), observation is the process of collecting open-ended, actual information by observing people and places at a research site.
 Further, the writer conducted two times non-participants observations.
 Moreover, the researcher used a smartphone camera to record the classroom activities being observed.

-Besides, the writer used an observation checklist to get the data, which consists of activities from the beginning of learning to the end of learning.
+Besides, the writer used an observation checklist to obtain the data, which consists of activities from the beginning of learning to the end of learning.
 The writer also collected and observed the experiences of teachers in using the TPR method.
 Finally, the writer observed the teaching and learning process conducted by the teacher to answer the first research question.
 In collecting data through observation, the writer carried out two times classroom observations with the participants.
 It was carried out on the 25th of June 2022 and the 26th of June 2022.